celer-pkg/celer/docs/en-US/cmd_about.md

 # About command

-&emsp;&emsp;The celer about command displays essential information about the Celer build system, including:
+&emsp;&emsp;The about command displays essential information about the Celer build system, including:

 - Version number and release channel (stable/beta/nightly).
 - Usage guide.